 The beauty of marketing on Instagram is that the network is based entirely around high-quality photos and videos.
 That gives advertisers a lot of power for making their ads engaging and helping their ads fit into users’ news feeds.
 If the image in your Instagram ad is well-composed, features your product in an aesthetically appealing way, and fits into the aesthetic of content that your target customers like, advertising on Instagram can be highly effective.

-Instagram is also fertile ground for influencer marketing.
-There’s a fairly well-developed unofficial economy of sponsored posts and shoutouts in the Instagram world, and you can take advantage of that in your social media marketing strategy.
+Instagram is also ground for influencer marketing.
+There’s a fairly well-developed official economy of sponsored posts and shoutouts in the Instagram world, and you can take advantage of that in your social media marketing strategy.
 Often, launching an influencer marketing campaign is as easy as sending a DM to a relevant profile and asking what the rate is for a shoutout.

 Twitter has long had the notorious reputation as the straggler of the “unicorn” tech companies, but things have seemed to stabilize for the network recently.
 It’s seen growth in monthly active users and engagement or the first time in a long time.
 And in spite of any negative press coverage, Twitter can be an effective marketing platform for businesses.